Nicos Nicolaides: Alexandria, Cairo, and Athens

 In July 1908, Nicolaides left Athens for Alexandria, and subsequently Cairo.
 From then until 1915 he moved between the three cities, with frequent trips elsewhere in the Kingdom of Greece (for example Volos), Continental Europe, and the Middle East.
 In 1914, he was interned by the Turks in Syria.

 Travel, changes of scene, perpetual restlessness in quest of new experiences were typical of him not only at this period but also practically all his life.
 In a Bohemian existence, he travelled on foot through nearly all the countries of Europe and a good many in the Middle East and North Africa, usually sleeping in lodging houses provided for vagrants and eating food that had been discarded by restaurants.
 His health was undermined and he encountered various difficulties.
 His only income came from the sale of paintings, which he executed upon any kind of wooden panel that came to hand.
 Meanwhile, he was working on the composition of short stories and lyric prose.
 In those two genres, he rapidly developed a distinctive personal style that established his reputation in literary circles in Egypt and Athens.

 Work in Athens 1915–1919

-Nicolaides spent 1915–19 in Athens, where he mixed with a number of other writers, particularly young men of his age group: Nicos Kanzantzakis, Kostas Varnalis, M. Avgeris, Takis Papatsonis, Kostas Karyotakis, Tellos Agras, Cleon Paraschos, and also Nausica Palamas, the daughter of Kostis Palamas.
+Nicolaides spent 1915–19 in Athens, where he mixed with a number of other writers, particularly young men of his age group: Nikos Kanzantzakis, Kostas Varnalis, M. Avgeris, Takis Papatsonis, Kostas Karyotakis, Tellos Agras, Cleon Paraschos, and also Nausica Palamas, the daughter of Kostis Palamas.
 Later he would dedicate some of his works to them, and also to Eva Sikelianos.
 Gradually he established himself in literary circles and become recognised as a first-rate prose writer of the younger generation.
 Many in fact saw him as the leading one.
 A number of contemporary periodicals sought contributions from him.
-Some of his short stories made great impressions: "O Skelethras" (The Skeleton), "To mystiko" (The Secret), "I koukla" (The doll), "Oi Iperetes" (The Servants), and "Metathanato" (After death).
+Some of his short stories made great impressions: "O Σκέλεθρας" (The Skeleton), "To Μυστικό" (The Secret), "Η Κούκλα" (The doll), "Oι Υπηρέτες" (The Servants), and "Μεταθάνατο" (After death).
 Vlasis Gavriilidis hailed him in heavy type in his paper Akropolis as "this outstanding prose writer".